cbare/cbare.github.io/_drafts/words.md

 “Any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes.” – Charles Goodhart

 “When a measure becomes a target, it ceases to be a good measure.” – Marilyn Strathern

+"It is a profoundly erroneous truism, repeated by all copy-books and by eminent people when they are making speeches, that we should cultivate the habit of thinking of what we are doing.
+The precise opposite is the case.
+Civilization advances by extending the number of important operations which we can perform without thinking about them. "
+― Alfred North Whitehead

+“...the only simplicity to be trusted is the simplicity to be found on the far side of complexity.”
+― Alfred North Whitehead

+“Error is the price we pay for progress.”
+― Alfred North Whitehead

+“Intelligence is quickness to apprehend as distinct from ability, which is capacity to act wisely on the thing apprehended.”
+― Alfred North Whitehead

+“We think in generalities, but we live in detail.”
+― Alfred North Whitehead

+“Get your knowledge quickly and then use it.
+If you can use it you will retain it.”
+― Alfred North Whitehead